immalopez/immalopez.github.io/_posts/FIDU/2021-02-28-online-modules.md

 # modified: 2016-06-01T14:19:19-04:00
 ---

 Hello again!
 Today I am going to summarise and reflect on the theoretical contents of FIDU’s five online modules that seemed most relevant with respect to my professional development.
-While I will admit that my involvement with this aspect of the course could have been greater (I find it very hard to learn just by reading, so, albeit I was grateful for the short videos, mind maps, and questionnaires, following the modules felt more like a chore than anything else), it is my opinion that I acquired a non-negligible amount of knowledge, and I will try to prove it below.
+While I will admit that my involvement with this aspect of the course could have been greater (I find it very hard to learn just by reading, so, albeit I was grateful for the short videos, mind maps, and questionnaires, following the modules felt more like a chore than anything else), it is my opinion that I acquired a non-negligible amount of knowledge, which I will try to prove below.

 **1. Institutional Module**